On the essays shelf:

 Joan Acocella’s essay on Saul Bellow just exacerbates the issue.
-Published in The New Yorker in 2003, it heralds the publication of the Library of America’s edition of the early novels of Saul Bellow (only the second time that the Library of America chose a living author to highlight).
-What is interesting and great about Acocella’s piece is that she analyzes Bellow’s development through his first two novels (The Dangling Man and The Victim), pointing out their shortcomings and their strengths, theorizing that he was just gathering his forces, casting out his net for his voice, his “way in”, until finally he hit paydirt with The Adventures of Augie March.
+Published in The New Yorker in 2003, it heralds the publication of Saul Bellow: Novels 1956-1964: Seize the Day, Henderson the Rain King, Herzog (Library of America), the Library of America’s edition of the early novels of Saul Bellow (only the second time that the Library of America chose a living author to highlight).
+What is interesting and great about Acocella’s piece is that she analyzes Bellow’s development through his first two novels (Dangling Man and The Victim), pointing out their shortcomings and their strengths, theorizing that he was just gathering his forces, casting out his net for his voice, his “way in”, until finally he hit paydirt with The Adventures of Augie March.
 Acocella walks us through that process (and you know I’m all about process).
 What happens when a writer (seemingly) suddenly finds himself?
 What happens when he finds the confidence to let it all hang out?
 AND … what is it about Saul Bellow’s work that is so important, so ground-breaking, so essential to understanding the American experience?

 I’ll get to Bellow one day.
 I can’t have him haunting me forever.

 Here is an excerpt.